aalepere/djangowarehouse/README.md

     def save(self):
         """
-        Overwrite the save function on the seriliazer to be able to control how we want to insert/update the data provided by the source in our datawarehouse.
+        Overwrite the save function on the serializer to be able to control how we want to insert/update the data provided by the source in our datawarehouse.
         """